 - Takes up sunlight—whether it’s direct or indirect

 - Charges numerous devices, whether they’re cameras, tablets, or phones.
-Doesn’t matter if the last two are iOS or Android—they both get power!
+It doesn’t matter if the last two are iOS or Android—they both get power!

 - A smart wearable charger that pumps power at 2.4 amps under the full sun into your smartphone or tablet.